s-cunningham/s-cunningham/README.md

 - 👋 Hi, I’m @s-cunningham
-- Currently a postdoctoral associate as Mississippi State University.
+- Currently a postdoctoral associate at Mississippi State University.
 Work focused on cattle behavior and movement 🐄

 <!---